You’re planning a monumental road trip, and you’d love nothing more than to bring along your favorite canine companion to share in your adventures.

 If the thought of adjusting every aspect of your trip around your dog makes you cringe, you may want to reconsider, but as far as I’m concerned, most road trips are simply better with dogs!

-In order to plan a successful road trip with dogs, it’s important to take your pup’s needs into consideration from the very beginning.
+To plan a successful road trip with dogs, it’s important to consider your pup’s needs from the very beginning.
 We have had the best luck road-tripping with dogs on vacations that focus on outdoor activities, at least in part.

 Here are some planning tips that will help you plan for a fabulous dog-friendly road trip.